kushsirohi123/Kushie/questions.md

 <h2>1.
 What are some of the best practices for creating effective wire-frames in computer science?
 How do wire-frames help with the design process?</h2>

-You can use canva and other designing websites to create a wire frame and they help with overall organization of the project, since you can
+You can use canva and other designing websites to create a wire frame and they help with overall organization of the project, since you know what you want in your app and you can look back during overall

 <h2>2.
 How does user testing play a role in the design of user interfaces and wire-frames in computer science?
 Can you provide an example of a project where user testing significantly impacted the final product design?</h2>